-- The Citizens Advice Bureau (CAB) find your local branch in the telephone directory or look online at: www.citizensadvice.org.uk and click on 'Find your local CAB' or telephone for England 03444 111 444 or for Wales 03444 772 020. - The Community Legal Service (CLS) Directory call 08456 081 122 or go to: www.clsdirect.uk and put in your postcode under 'Find an adviser'. - The Yellow Pages look in the printed directory or go to: www.yell.com and search for a criminal defence solicitor.
+- The Citizens Advice Bureau (CAB) find your local branch in the telephone directory or look online at: citizensadvice.org.uk and click on 'Find your local CAB' or telephone for England: 03444 111 444 or for Wales: 03444 772 020. - The Yellow Pages look in the printed directory or go to: yell.com and search for a criminal defence solicitor.